Justin-Sawyer/recipes-and-deliveries/README.md

 #### Backgrounds

-Again, to reinforce the desire for food - and thus purchasing a recips box -  an image of fresh produce has been used as the background rather than a plain white one.
-Care has been taken to ensure that banner or headline text is not rendered ilisible by the background image.
+Again, to reinforce the desire for food - and thus purchasing a recipe box -  an image of fresh produce has been used as the background rather than a plain white one.
+Care has been taken to ensure that banner or headline text is not rendered illegible by the background image.
 All "generic" screen sizes have been tested (ie, xs (mobile), sm (tablet portrait), md (tablet landscape, lg (desktop) and xl) but there may be certain "in-between" screen resolutions where this text may be obscured by the background image.

 #### Recipe Box Cards